What we can learn from the angular differential rates (only) in semileptonic $B \to D^* \ell \nu_\ell$ decays: Acknowledgements

 \section{Acknowledgements}

+The authors warmly thanks M.\,Valli for his valuable help in performing the unfolding of the data of Ref.\,\cite{Belle:2018ezy}.
 S.S.~is supported by the Italian Ministry of Research (MIUR) under grant PRIN 2022N4W8WR.
-The work of L.V. is supported by the French Agence Nationale de la Recherche (ANR) under contracts ANR-19-CE31-0016 (‘GammaRare’) and ANR-23-CE31-0018 (‘InvISYble’).
+The work of L.V.~is supported by the French Agence Nationale de la Recherche (ANR) under contracts ANR-19-CE31-0016 (‘GammaRare’) and ANR-23-CE31-0018 (‘InvISYble’).